 Be sure to stay away from MBO.
 This stands for “meat and bone only.”
 This is NOT a complete meal and it’s missing several nutrients that your dog will need.

 A full meal should contain the following: organ meats, fresh meat, fresh produce, and bone.
+You may consider buying meals from one of the many fresh dog food brands that have popped up recently.

 What are the different types of “diets” I’m reading about?